abdoomr2003/alx-backend-python/README.md

-# this is 0x00.
-Python - Variable Annotations project
+# this is alx-backend-python Repo